 Bank statements versus transaction histories

 Home loan lenders will want bank statements and transaction histories to support your application.
-Find out why.
+Find out the difference, and how to provide these documents.

-When you’re applying for a home loan, you’ll need to provide a number of documents to your lender.
-Two documents your lender may ask to see are a bank statement and a bank transaction history.
+When you apply for a home loan, you’ll need to provide a number of documents to your lender.
+Two documents your lender are likely to ask to see are a bank statement and a bank transaction history.
 These may seem like the same document, but the two actually accomplish different things.

 Why do you need a bank statement?

-A bank statement is a record that summarises your financial position at the end of a set period.
-Statements are usually issued monthly.
+A bank statement is a templated bank record that summarises your financial position at the end of a set period.
+Statements are usually issued monthly, quarterly or every six months.
 They will include a summary of all the transactions for your account for that month.
-This means that anything you’ve spent or earned for the month will be reflected on the statement.
+This means that any money you’ve spent or earned for the month from that particular account will be reflected on the statement.

-Lenders require a bank statement because it establishes a few details.
-It shows your current bank, your account number and your address.
+Lenders require a bank statement because it establishes details including your current bank, your account number and your address.
+It may also show your regular pay or income amount.

 Why do you need a transaction history?

-A transaction history differs from a bank statement in that it is a record of all transactions for a set period.
+A transaction history differs from a bank statement in that it is a record of all transactions for that bank account for a set period that you have chosen.
 Unlike a bank statement, a transaction history allows you to choose the period you want reflected.
-For example, you could choose to see all the transactions on your account for the last three months.
+For example, you could choose to see all the transactions on your account for the last three months until today's date.

-Transaction histories also tend to be more recent.
-While a statement is issued at regular intervals and summarises predetermined periods, a transaction summary can be produced at any time and contains the most recent transactions, right up to the date you generate the summary.
+Transaction histories tend to be more recent.
+While a statement is issued at regular intervals and summarises the pre-determined periods, a transaction summary can be produced at any time and contains the most recent transactions, right up to the date you generate the summary.

 Lenders may want to see a transaction summary because it gives a fuller picture of your financial habits and position.
-Because you can cover a longer period, your lender can identify spending habits, debt obligations, bills and regular income.
+Because you can cover a longer period, your lender can identify spending habits, debt obligations, living expenses and regular income.

 Unlike a bank statement, a transaction summary will not generally include details like your full name and address.
-Lenders may want to see both a statement and a transaction history because a statement will provide them with the identifying details they need while a transaction history will provide them with a more complete financial history.
+For this reason, lenders may want to see both a statement and a transaction history, because a statement will provide them with the identifying details they need while a transaction history will provide them with a more complete financial history.

-Bank statements and transaction histories have to include certain details before a lender will accept them.
+Bank statements and transaction histories have to include certain details in order for a lender will accept them.
 The information they contain is slightly different.
-For a bank statement, lenders will want to see the following information:
+For a bank statement, which may be digital (PDF) or physical (on paper), lenders will want to see the following information:

 - Your name